SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/AboutSwift.rst

 Swift is an industrial-quality programming language that's as expressive and enjoyable as a scripting language.
 By adopting modern programming patterns,
-Swift prevents entire classes of categories of bugs:
+Swift defines away large classes of common programming errors.
 Variables are always initialized before use, arrays indices are checked for out-of-bounds errors, integers are checked for overflow,